livacengiz/prebuild/README.md

 ## Setup

+### As a Submodule

-We suggest you use to add this as a submodule to your repository and follow folder structure.
+To add this as a submodule to your repository and follow folder structure.

 ```
 prebuild/